-The members of our nominating and corporate governance committee are Edward Kennedy, Jr. and Briggs Morrison, M.D.
-Dr. Morrison is the chair of the nominating and corporate governance committee.
-Our nominating and corporate governance committee's responsibilities include:
+The members of our nominating and corporate governance committee are , and ... is the chair of the nominating and corporate governance committee.
+Our nominating and corporate governance committee's responsibilities will include:

-- · identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board with respect to our board leadership structure; - · reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.
+- · identifying individuals qualified to become members of our board of directors; - · recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board with respect to our board leadership structure; - · reviewing and making recommendations to our board with respect to management succession planning; - · developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.

-We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdag and SEC rules and regulations.
+We believe that the composition of our nominating and corporate governance committee will meet the requirements for independence under current Nasdaq and SEC rules and regulations.